-Wrist pain is a common complaint.
-It's often caused by sprains or fractures from sudden injuries.
+Wrist pain is often caused by sprains or fractures from sudden injuries.
 But wrist pain can also result from long-term problems, such as repetitive stress, arthritis and carpal tunnel syndrome.

-Because so many factors can lead to wrist pain, diagnosing the exact cause can sometimes be difficult.
-But an accurate diagnosis is essential for proper treatment.
+Because so many factors can lead to wrist pain, diagnosing the exact cause can be difficult, but an accurate diagnosis is essential for proper treatment and healing.

-Wrist pain may vary, depending on what's causing it.
-For example, osteoarthritis pain is often described as being similar to a dull toothache, while carpal tunnel syndrome usually causes a pins-and-needles feeling, especially at night.
-The precise location of your wrist pain also can give clues to what might be causing your symptoms.
+Wrist pain may vary, depending on the cause.
+For example, osteoarthritis pain is often described as being similar to a dull toothache, while carpal tunnel syndrome usually causes a pins-and-needles feeling or a tingling sensation, especially at night.
+The precise location of your wrist pain also provides clues to what's behind your symptoms.

 When to see a doctor

 Not all wrist pain requires medical care.
-Minor sprains and strains, for instance, usually respond to ice, rest and over-the-counter pain medications.
+Minor sprains and strains usually respond to ice, rest and over-the-counter pain medications.
 But if pain and swelling last longer than a few days or become worse, see your doctor.
-Delays in diagnosis and treatment can lead to poor healing, reduced range of motion and long-term disability.
+Delayed diagnosis and treatment can lead to poor healing, reduced range of motion and long-term disability.

 - Repetitive stress.
 Any activity that involves repetitive wrist motion — from hitting a tennis ball or bowing a cello to driving cross-country — can inflame the tissues around joints or cause stress fractures, especially when you perform the movement for hours on end without a break.
 De Quervain's disease is a repetitive stress injury that causes pain at the base of the thumb.